1001 West Fourth Street, Winston-Salem, NC USA 27101

 Mr. Calkins is AV® rated by Martindale-Hubbell* and has been named to Business North Carolina’s "Legal Elite" list.
 He has been recognized as a North Carolina "Super Lawyer" in the areas of Intellectual Property and Mergers & Acquisitions by Super Lawyers magazine.
-He was recognized in The Best Lawyers in America® for Intellectual Property Law in 2018 and the 11 years immediately preceding and for Biotechnology and Life Sciences Practice, Intellectual Property Litigation, Patent Litigation, and Patent Law in 2019, 2020 and 2021.
-He was also named a "Greensboro Lawyer of the Year" in 2013, 2015 and 2018 in the area of Patent Law, in 2017 and 2019 in the area of Patent Litigation, a "Triad Lawyer of the Year" in 2020 in the area of Intellectual Property Litigation, and a "Triad Lawyer of the Year" in 2021 in the area of Patent Law by The Best Lawyers in America®.
+He was recognized in The Best Lawyers in America® for Intellectual Property Law in 2018 and the 11 years immediately preceding and for Biotechnology and Life Sciences Practice, Intellectual Property Litigation, Patent Litigation, and Patent Law in 2023 and the four years immediately preceding.
+He was also named a "Greensboro Lawyer of the Year" in 2013, 2015 and 2018 in the area of Patent Law, in 2017 and 2019 in the area of Patent Litigation, a "Triad Lawyer of the Year" in 2020 in the area of Intellectual Property Litigation, and a "Triad Lawyer of the Year" in 2021, 2022 and 2023 in the area of Patent Law by The Best Lawyers in America®.
 Mr. Calkins was named a "Law Impact Leader" by Business Leader magazine.
 He was named a "Global IP Luminary" by IP World for his exemplary work in the intellectual property legal area.
 In 2016, Mr. Calkins was recognized among the Triad's "Most Influential" professional executives by the Triad Business Journal for the 12th consecutive year.
-He is listed in the 2021 and the nine immediately preceding editions of Chambers USA in the area of Intellectual Property and he is listed in the 2021 and the eight preceding editions as #1 in the area of Intellectual Property.
-Mr. Calkins has been recognized as an "IP Star" in 2020 and the seven years immediately preceding by Managing Intellectual Property magazine.
-He was recognized as a top patent practitioner in 2021 and the six years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+He is listed in the 2022 and the ten immediately preceding editions of Chambers USA in the area of Intellectual Property and he is listed in the 2022 and the nine preceding editions as #1 in the area of Intellectual Property.
+Mr. Calkins has been recognized as an "IP Star" in 2022 and the nine years immediately preceding by Managing Intellectual Property magazine.
+He was recognized as a top patent practitioner in 2022 and the seven years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
 Mr. Calkins was recommended by Legal 500 US in 2015, 2016, 2019 and 2021 for Patent Prosecution and again in 2016 for Patent Portfolio Management and Licensing.
 He is a former Chair of the North Carolina Bar Association's Intellectual Property Section and remains active on the Section Council.